microbiome/course_2021_radboud/import.md

 ### rowData (taxonomic information)

-The rowdata includes taxonomic information from biom file.
+The `rowdata` includes taxonomic information from the biom file.
 The head() command shows just the beginning of the data table for an overview.

 `knitr::kable()` is for printing the information more nicely.